 120x120, oil on canvas

 This painting series is part of a project based on females' dreams.
-Several women were interviewed, sharing a dream which had left an unusual impact on their memories.
+Several women were interviewed, sharing a dream that left an unusual impact on their memories.
 Dream symbolism in Carl Jung's psychoanalytical theories is crucial for analysing the individual's subconscious layers and anxieties of the personality.
 Archetypes, mythological analogies, and fantasies manifest themselves in dreams and discover sides of the personality that are usually repressed.
 Laconically, but with emotional expressiveness, I am trying to interpret a visual metaphor of the feelings that dreams are accompanied with.
 Comparing dream translation similarities from different sources and universally accepted signs, I am interested in deciphering dream symbolism according to tales from myths.
 The notion of presence and absence is central.
 Contrasting solid and transparent paint, lines and thick layers, real and surreal elements, I tend to portray the controversial psychic experience that mixies illusion and reality.

-In Bitter moon Tree black dogs were staring constantly at the sitting in bed girl, who woke up terrified after hearing the furious bark behind the door, closed before that scene.
+In Bitter moon Three black dogs were staring constantly at the sitting in bed girl, who woke up terrified after hearing the furious bark behind the door, closed before that scene.
 After entering 'the room', they surprisingly stood calm and silent conversation filled up the space.
 I chose this part of the dream for my composition as it is intimate, vague, and surreal, and its ambiguity turns into narrative.

 The first analogy with mythological account that appeared was the story about the Three-headed dog Cerberus that guards the gates of the Underworld in Greek mythology.
 According to Dream-translation sources, multiple dogs in a dream refer to the presence of enemies.